-Usually, when one insider buys stock, it might not be a monumental event.
-But when multiple insiders are buying like they did in the case of CB Financial Services, Inc. (NASDAQ:CBFV), that sends out a positive message to the company's shareholders.
+Generally, when a single insider buys stock, it is usually not a big deal.
+However, when several insiders are buying, like in the case of AngioDynamics, Inc. (NASDAQ:ANGO), it sends a favourable message to the company's shareholders.

 While insider transactions are not the most important thing when it comes to long-term investing, we would consider it foolish to ignore insider transactions altogether.

-In the last twelve months CB Financial Services insiders were buying shares, but not selling.
-You can see the insider transactions (by companies and individuals) over the last year depicted in the chart below.
+Happily, we note that in the last year insiders paid US$165k for 11.08k shares.
+On the other hand they divested 4.63k shares, for US$60k.
+Overall, AngioDynamics insiders were net buyers during the last year.
+The chart below shows insider transactions (by companies and individuals) over the last year.
 By clicking on the graph below, you can see the precise details of each insider transaction!

 There are plenty of other companies that have insiders buying up shares.
 You probably do not want to miss this free list of growing companies that insiders are buying.

-So What Does This Data Suggest About CB Financial Services Insiders?
+So What Does This Data Suggest About AngioDynamics Insiders?

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions of direct interests only, but not derivative transactions or indirect interests.